 This programme is designed for people interested in how policy decisions are made and how they impact on the real world.
 There is a focus on urban issues nationally and globally, and opportunities to study other significant public policy fields.

 - Glasgow is an inspiring place to study problems of public and urban policy, both as a laboratory of many profound challenges, and providing many examples of leading and innovative approaches to tackling such issues.

 - The programme involves expert contributions from those working in a range of policy fields and field trips to study policy initiatives on the ground.

 The programme combines a mix of core courses, with a range of options offered to allow flexibility for you to develop your own interests and specialism.
-In addition you are allowed to select courses from across the School of Social and Political Sciences.
-It is designed to allow either full-time or part-time (day release) study, being taught in intensive half-day blocks.
-It is an interdisciplinary course, delivered by academics at the cutting edge of their fields and uses a broad range of methods (lectures, seminars, projects, discussions, workshops) to provide a rich learning experience.
+It is an interdisciplinary programme, delivered by academics at the cutting edge of their fields and uses a broad range of methods (lectures, seminars, projects, discussions, workshops) to provide a rich learning experience.

 Throughout the programme there is an emphasis on practical problems and acting ‘in the real world’.
 This is reinforced by contributions from a range of senior, experienced practitioners and policy makers from a broad range of organisations, who enhance understanding of real world problems and solutions.

-It is delivered over 2 semesters followed by an independent research project where you can research a topic in more depth.
+It is delivered over two semesters followed by an independent research project where you can research a topic in more depth.
 All assessments are extended written assignments – there are no exams.